Works on paper

-Spinning Poetry was first created as a site specific installation for Heartwood Artists in 2013.
-Since then the frames have been shown at StAnza, the Scottish Poetry Festival, in 2014, at the Macrobert Arts Centre, Stirling, in 2015, at VAS:T, Visual Arts Scotland, Edinburgh RSA, in 2015, and at the Abbeyhill Colony of Artists Festival in 2015.
+Spinning Poetry is a playful installation I created, inspired by found poetry principles.
+Words, found or donated, are printed on spinning table tennis balls to reveal new meanings.
+In various guises it has been shown at StAnza, the Scottish Poetry Festival, in 2014, at the Macrobert Arts Centre, Stirling, in 2015, at VAS:T, Visual Arts Scotland, Edinburgh RSA, in 2015, and at the Abbeyhill Colony of Artists Festival in 2015.

 Through Spinning Poetry, I have collaborated with pupils from Boroughmuir Secondary and worked closely with Abbeyhill Primary 4 and 5 classes as part of their artist-in-residence programme.

 Context and surroundings are great sources of inspiration.

 I generated two residencies, the first in the grounds of Hopetoun House near Edinburgh in 2006 and the second in the grounds of Hill of Tarvit in Fife in 2007.
 In both cases I created an installation that restored a missing feature with incongruous material for greater effect.